If you don't know how to do push-ups you are leaving gains on the table.

 If you want a full body workout, then make sure to supplement your routine with a few bodyweight exercises.

-How to do push-ups
+How to do your first push-up

 Now that we have the necessary information, it's time to teach you how to do a push-up.